RouterChart.com

 Weight225 g

-If you plan to move or travel frequently and need to take your router with you, the dimensions become important for portability.
-Smaller and more compact routers are generally easier to transport, while larger routers with external antennas or multiple ports may be bulkier and less convenient to carry.
+If you plan to move or travel a lot and need to take your router with you, the size is important.
+It needs to be small to be easy to carry.
 The weight of router is not typically a critical factor for most home or office setups.

 System